-Note 1: Reporting Entity and Summary of Significant Accounting Policies
+Note 1: Reporting Entity and Summary of Significant Accounting Policies a.
+Organization and Operations of the Reporting Entity

-The Santa Clarita Valley Water Agency (Agency) was established on January 1, 2018, pursuant to California Senate Bill 634 (SB-634).
+Clarita Valley Water The Santa Agency (Agency) was established on January 1.
+2018, pursuant to California Senate Bill 634 (SB-634).
 On October 15, 2017, the Governor of the State of California signed into law SB-634, which reorganized Castaic Lake Water Agency (CLWA) and Newhall County Water District (NCWD) to create the Agency, effective January 1, 2018.